Ruled Laguerre minimal surfaces: Introduction

 As an application we show the following:

 \begin{theorem} A ruled Laguerre minimal surface is up to isometry a piece of the surface

 for some $A,B,C,D\in\mathbb{R}$ such that $C^2+D^2\ne0$. \end{theorem}

 In other words, a ruled L-minimal surface can be constructed as a superposition of a frequency $1$ rotating motion of a line in a plane, a frequency $2$ ``harmonic oscillation'' between two lines parallel to the plane, and a constant-speed translation.
-Equivalently, a ruled L-minimal surface is a convolution of a helicoid, a cycloid, and the Pl\"ucker conoid; see Examples~\ref{ex1}--\ref{ex3} and Theorem~\ref{th-ruled} for accurate statement.
+Equivalently, a ruled L-minimal surface is a convolution of a helicoid ($A=B=D=0$), the Pl\"ucker conoid ($A=B=C=0$), and a cycloid (limit case $C,D\to 0$); see Examples~\ref{ex1}--\ref{ex3} and Theorem~\ref{th-ruled} for accurate statement.

 One more result of the paper is a description of all the i-Willmore surfaces carrying an analytic family of i-circles; see Table~\ref{isotropic} for definitions, and Corollary~\ref{th-pencil}, Theorems~\ref{i-classification-elliptic}, \ref{i-classification-hyperbolic}, \ref{i-classification-parabolic} for the statements.